btd1337/writer/CONTRIBUTING.md

 -->
 ## Writing Some Code

-Before coding, fork the project and build it as explained above.
+Before coding, fork this repository and clone the forked one to local.

 We are using Vala, as many other elementary OS apps, so it would be better if you know a bit about it, but you don't have to be an expert.